 Rich in Antioxidants

 Research continues to discover the power of antioxidants and the benefits of dates, including reducing the risk of certain diseases.
-Fortunately, Medjool dates are high in antioxidants offering much more than other similar fruits.
+Fortunately, organic Medjool dates are high in antioxidants offering much more than other similar fruits.
 Antioxidants work by protecting cells from "free radicals," unstable molecules that cause harm to our bodies and potentially cause disease.
 Dates are rich in three different types of antioxidants.

 The first one is flavonoids, which studies show may have the potential to lower the risk of diseases like diabetes, and even specific types of cancer.
 Carotenoids are another type of antioxidant found in Medjool dates.